 24 hours of Charlotte

-If I only had one day to explore the Sundgau, I would start with Altkirch, its capital !
+If I only had one day to discover the Sundgau, I would start with Altkirch, its capital !

-The layout of the streets in the center of this ancient medieval town has not changed since the Middle Ages!
+The street layout in the center of this ancient medieval town has not changed since the Middle Ages!
 We take pleasure in discovering them on foot.
-Between two historic buildings, old guard tower, fountain, old door, etc. a street-art work full of colors points the tip of his nose.
-Two circuits exist to discover the heritage and the frescoes, according to the preferences of each.
-Depending on the day you come, take a trip to Sundgauvien Museum to learn more about the history of the region, or at CRAC - Rhenish Center for Contemporary Art - which offers three different exhibitions each year.
-Another curiosity to see: an individual created in an old shop, a small world of model trains… Ideal for families and for model enthusiasts, who will enjoy watching them parade!
+Between two historic buildings, old watchtower, fountain, old door, etc. a work of street art full of colors point the tip of his nose.
+Two circuits exist to discover the heritage and the frescoes, according to the preferences of each one.
+Depending on the day you come, take a tour of the Sundgauvien Museum to learn more about the history of the region, or at CRAC - Rhine Center for Contemporary Art - which offers three different exhibitions each year.
+Another curiosity to see: an individual created in an old shop, a small world of model trains… Ideal for families and for model-making enthusiasts, who will enjoy watching them parade!

 Another idea for lunch: fried carp !
-It is the typical Sundgau dish.
+It is the typical dish of Sundgau.
 The carp is cut into steaks, fried with wheat semolina, and served with fries.
-It is plentiful and delicious.
-Many restaurants offer it all over the country.
-Our suggestion to kill two birds with one stone: the train station restaurant in Hirtzbach, to make a good meal and then digest while walking around the english village garden, two steps away.
-This magnificent park, designed by Baron Charles de Reinach, is a peaceful place with its many trees, small ponds… and its cooler, a construction that you do not see every day!
+It's hearty and delicious.
+Many restaurants offer it all over the territory.
+Our suggestion to kill two birds with one stone: the station restaurant in Hirtzbach, to make a good meal and then digest it by walking around the english village garden, two steps away.
+This magnificent park, designed by Baron Charles de Reinach, is a peaceful place with its many trees, small ponds… and its cooler, a construction that you don't see every day!

-Another beautiful church, Romanesque this one, is to see in Feldbach, not very far from the Flowered Route.
+Another beautiful church, this one Romanesque, is to be seen in Feldbach, not far from the Flower Route.
 It's even the Romanesque gem of Sundgau.
 A stop is essential to discover the interior.

 Another possibility, past Hirtzbach: take direction Largitzen and stop at the next village, Friesen.
 One of the oldest half-timbered houses in Alsace is located there, and a whole route exists to discover the village.
 From there, go up the Largue valley to Dannemarie.
-A leisurely walk along the canal, discovering the canal bridge or the ladder of locks, will be a great way to end the day.
+A leisurely stroll along the canal, exploring the canal bridge or the lock ladder, will be a great way to end the day.